 In his junior year, the student enters the shops and laboratories where his study of design expands to include problems of function and the physical structure and behavior of materials.
 He experiments with many processes and their adaptation to design solutions.
 Experience with a wide variety of ceramic colors, textures, and compositions of clay and glasses increases his range of expression.
 The equipment of a modern pottery is placed at his disposal so that he may test the value of his designs by expressing them in a finished product.
-Contacts with manufacturing and retail outlets provide talented students with an opportunity further to check the practicability of their ideas in actual production and sales.
 At intervals, the scheduled courses are supplemented by trips to museums, exhibitions, and industrial plants.